Germany's Schaeuble dashes hopes for quick Greek deal

 Pointing to comments made last week that he did not share Greek optimism about a deal, Schaeuble said the situation was unchanged after he had seen Athens' latest reform plans.

-"I have no information that anything decisive has changed in terms of substance," Schaeuble, who has repeatedly adopted a tough stance towards Greece, said at an event in Berlin.
+"I have no information that anything decisive has changed in terms of substance," Schaeuble, who has repeatedly adopted a tough stance toward Greece, said at an event in Berlin.

 Greece's latest offer calls for a budget surplus before interest payments of close to, but just short of, creditors' proposals for 1 percent this year and 2 percent next, sources said.